 Twenty-three bipartisan members of the Senate wrote to FCC Chairman Tom Wheeler on the importance of low-power television (LPTV) and translator services.
 In addition, 19 senators wrote to the FCC to urge sufficient international coordination prior to repacking local television stations.
-Twenty-one bipartisan members of the Senate also implored the FCC to preserve translator and low power television services in rural America.
-For millions of Americans in rural communities, free, over-the-air broadcast TV is the only way they receive local news and lifesaving information.
+Twenty-one bipartisan members of the Senate also implored the FCC to preserve translator and low-power televisions services in rural America.
+For millions of Americans in rural communities, free, over the air broadcast TV is the only way they receive local news and lifesaving information.

 In 2014, the FCC voted to adopt an order setting forth certain initial rules for the auction.
 NAB expressed disappointment in the order, which does not ensure protection of broadcasters who choose not to participate in the auction.
 Numerous issues remain unresolved and will be addressed in forthcoming additional auction proceedings.

-NAB led a petition for review challenging certain aspects of the FCC's order, in order to ensure that broadcasters electing not to participate in the auction are able to reach substantially the same viewers after repacking.
+NAB led a petition for review challenging certain aspects of the FCC's order, to ensure that broadcasters electing not to participate in the auction are able to reach substantially the same viewers after repacking.
 NAB does not seek to prevent or delay the auction - only to protect broadcasters who remain on the air and the tens of millions of viewers who rely on over-the-air signals.
-The case has been fully briefed and argued, and we expect a decision in the coming months.
+The case has been fully briefed and argued, and a decision is expected in the coming months.

 NAB continues to support a truly voluntary spectrum incentive auction that ensures viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.